CAB-Omelette/team-omelette/readme.md

 Omelette ReadMe

+LANDING PAGE

+    - [ ] About us section

+    - [ ] View example profiles

-Sign up / login page
+    - [x] Access sign up / login

+SIGN UP / LOG IN PAGE

-- [x] Create a new user account
+    - [x] Able to create  new user account

-Choose what type of user you are
+    - [x] Able to choose what type of user you are

-Login to user account
+    - [x] Able to login to user account

-Create profile based on type of user
+    - [x] Able to reach the create profile page based on the type of user

 CHEF PROFILE PAGE

+    - [ ] Able to add a profile picture

-Create a profile with basic information
+    - [x] Able to create a profile with basic information

-Add previous job experience to chef profile
+    - [x] Able to add previous job experience to chef profile

-Add education history to chef profile
+    - [x] Able to add education history to chef profile

+    - [x] Able to add skills to chef profile

+    - [ ] Able to add a video of chef making an omelette

+RESTAURANT PROFILE PAGE

+    - [ ] Able to add a profile picture of restaurant

+    - [x] Able to add basic information to profile

+    - [ ] Able to add a video of restaurant

+    - [ ] Able to display restaurant on a google map based on location from profile